My Chick Bad

 "My Chick Bad" is a song by American rapper Ludacris.
-The song features Trinidadian recording artist Nicki Minaj, who co-wrote the song with Ludacris, Samuel Lindley, and Derrelle Davidson.
-The track was produced by The Legendary Traxster.
+The song features Nicki Minaj, who co-wrote the song with Ludacris, Samuel Lindley, and Derrelle Davidson.
+The track was produced by the Legendary Traxster.
 "My Chick Bad" serves as the second single from Ludacris' eighth album, Battle of the Sexes.
 An official remix to the song was also released, featuring female rappers Diamond, Eve, and Trina.

 The song was a commercial success, peaking at number 11 on the Billboard Hot 100.
 The song reached number two on the Hot R&B/Hip-Hop Songs and Rap Songs charts, and also appeared on the Pop Songs without an official release to pop radio.
 "My Chick Bad" was nominated for a 2011 Grammy Award in the category Best Rap Performance by a Duo or Group.
 The accompanying music video for both versions of the song take place in a dungeon during the filming of a movie, with Minaj portraying a Freddy Krueger-esque character, an early incarnation of her alter-ego, Roman Zolanski.

 Background

 In an interview with Rap-Up, on Nicki Minaj, Ludacris said, "She’s an animated female and I’m an animated rapper myself."
 Before it was released as a single, in the interview, he said, "That’s one of the records that we gonna put out there."
 The official remix features Eve, Trina, and Diamond, while Ludacris only has background vocals.
 The remix was also included on Battle of the Sexes, and an extension of the original video was made to accompany it.
-On the set of the video, Eve said, "I’m just happy that Luda[cris] got this together and made this happen.
+On the set of the video, Eve said, "I’m just happy that Luda got this together and made this happen.
 This is just a nice prelude to what’s about to happen.
 I think it’s about to be another movement of strong women."